Djayden-R/Bedrock-server-manager/README.md

 After setup, the program determines which mode to run based on configuration and timing:

-- **NORMAL** - Standard operating mode that starts the server with automatic shutdown after inactivity
+- **NORMAL** - Standard operating mode that updates the DNS and then updates the server if needed and lastly starts the server with automatic shutdown after inactivity
 - **DRIVE_BACKUP** - Initiates backup to online drive using the latest symlink via Rclone
 - **INVALID** - Triggered when server starts outside configured valid hours
-- **UPDATE** - Activated when Home Assistant update switch is enabled during boot
 - **CONFIGURATION** - First-time setup mode when no config.yaml exists

 ## Prerequisites

 > **Note:** This program has been tested exclusively on Ubuntu.
 Ubuntu is the recommended platform.
-For drive backup functionality, Rclone must be configured separately.
+For drive backup functionality, Rclone must be configured separately (tutorial below).

 ## Installation